Disclaimer: this post contains affiliate links. When you make a purchase through these links, I receive a commission at no extra cost to you.

 Now, learning Spanish for beginners is the easiest, not only because the words and concepts themselves are the easiest, but also because there are so many resources.
 Spanish is the most commonly-learned foreign language for native English speakers because it’s commonly spoken around the world and because it’s closely related to English (or at least closer than Mandarin, which is also on that list).

 So, every language learning resource that supports Spanish will at least have Spanish lessons for beginners.
-When you’re starting out, you have plenty of options, both free and paid, and for every one of the language skills (reading, writing, listening, and speaking).
+When you’re starting out, you have plenty of options, both free and paid, and for every one of the language skills (reading, writing, listening, and speaking) plus grammar and vocab.

 The very first thing to learn, whether you want to end up as a beginner speaker or a fluent one, is with Spanish vocabulary.
 You can’t speak (or read or write or understand) a language without first knowing the words, so that’s your starting point.

-And, if all you want to do is be a tourist, Duolingo is all you need.
+And, if all you want to do is be a tourist, something like Duolingo or Mondly is all you need.
 In fact, it’ll be more than enough for you to not only recognize important words, but also recognize the most common patterns in the language, so that you can figure out any other words or statements that you might come across on your trip abroad.

 Memrise is another option for you that’s along the same vein of Duolingo.
 Memrise is just as free, but you get a little bit more if you open the purse strings just a bit.
 With Memrise, you also have the option of the vocab lists created by other members, which have more advanced content in case you want to expand your knowledge.